kjrocker/react-crossplatform/README.md

 Generally, however, each provides a `npm start` command that runs the project in watch mode.
 If you're running `core` in watch mode, changes to it will be detected by any other packages that are also running in watch mode.

 Each package also provides `npm test`, `npm run test:watch`, and `npm run build`.
 The `build` command will always produce build artifacts in the `dist` directory of the package.
 Building the native package will require an Expo account.

+### Ports

+Three of the five packages open ports when they're running.

+- `web` uses port 1234
+- `serverless` uses port 3000
+- `server` uses port 3001

+Obviously, this is for development only.
+Don't host every part of your application on the same machine in production!